rheiland/xml2jupyter/paper/paper.md

 xml2jupyter has helped us port PhysiCell-related Jupyter tools to nanoHUB, a scientific cloud for nanoscience education and research that includes running interactive <!-- or batch --> simulations in a browser.
-For example, Figure 4 shows the xml2jupyter-generated *User Params* tab in our our [`pc4cancerbots`](https://nanohub.org/tools/pc4cancerbots) tool running on nanoHUB.
+For example, Figure 4 shows the xml2jupyter-generated *User Params* tab in our [`pc4cancerbots`](https://nanohub.org/tools/pc4cancerbots) tool running on nanoHUB.
 Figure 5 shows the cells (upper-left) and three different substrate plots for this same tool.